ibm-cloud-docs/discovery-data/connector-box-cloud.md

 1. Click **Box**, and then click **Next**.
 1. Refer to the values from the Box app settings JSON file that you downloaded during the previous procedure to complete the following fields:

+    Client ID
-    -   Client ID: The private key that you specify when you configure your Box app.
+    :   The private key that you specify when you configure your Box app.

+    Client Secret
-    -   Client Secret: The client secret that you specify when you configure your Box app.
+    :   The client secret that you specify when you configure your Box app.

+    Enterprise ID
-    -   Enterprise ID: The enterprise ID of the Box account.
+    :   The enterprise ID of the Box account.

+    Public Key ID
-    -   Public Key ID: The public key ID that Box generates.
+    :   The public key ID that Box generates.

+    Private Key
-    -   Private Key: A part of the key pair that is generated to interact with the Box website.
+    :   A part of the key pair that is generated to interact with the Box website.

+    Passphrase
-    -   Passphrase: The passphrase that is required to decrypt the private key if the private key is an encrypted file.
+    :   The passphrase that is required to decrypt the private key if the private key is an encrypted file.

 1. Click **Next**.
 1. Name the collection.
 1. If the language of the documents in Box is not English, select the appropriate language.